jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: Yeah, I was grounded.
 I first went to San Diego right after my book was published in 1997.
 Went to the health convention.
 And I spoke.
 And I had a table there with a publisher.
 And this group of vegetarians, raw food vegetarians, came up to the table to talk to me.
 And I'm sitting there talking very calmly.
 And they're furious.
 Furious.
 And they went on for about 45 minutes.
 And I was just very calm with them, did their thing.
 And I would respond once in a while with one sentence that would answer their question.
 And they weren't listening.
 So I had a mirror, a little mirror like this.
 And I held it up and I said, do you think that you're calm?
 Do you think that this no meat diet is good and makes you non-angry and non-violent?
 Take a look.
 Everyone was foaming at the mouth.
 They had this white foam there.
 And you could see.
 And I held it up to each one of them.
 And I said, look at me and look at you.
 You tell me who's angry and who's violent.
 And they walked away.
 They got it and they walked away.
 And they never bothered me again.

-Q: I went to the living White House and had that same experience.
+Q: I went to the living lighthouse and had that same experience.
 It was awful.

 A: Okay.
 Do you have a question?